j20232/moco_image_pipeline/README.md

 python train.py bengaliai-cv19 0000
 ```

-### Kaggle Kernel
+### Submission at Kaggle Kernel
-To load pipeline in Kaggle kernel, you can use the following command.
+To load pipeline in Kaggle kernel, you can use this module as follows.

 [kernel_sample.py](https://github.com/j20232/moco_image_pipeline/blob/master/kernel_sample.py)